 More at RCW 46.37.280: (3) Flashing lights are prohibited except as required in RCW 46.37.190, 46.37.200, 46.37.210, 46.37.215, and 46.37.300, warning lamps authorized by the state patrol, and light-emitting diode flashing taillights on bicycles.
 [TAIL LIGHTS OK; the except subsections at (3) are all references to stopping, hazards, etc.]

-Notice that the law gets a little confusing around flashing lights.
-It states that a rider can have a red flashing tail light, and that different types of flashing lights on different types of vehicles are illegal.
-I gather that the governing authorities want to reserve flashing lights to those on emergency vehicles and have therefore so shaped the laws.
+Notice that the law gets a little confusing around flashing head lights.
+It states that though a rider can have a red flashing tail light, different types of flashing lights on different types of vehicles are illegal.
+Digging deeper into the law, you'll find that flashing headlights are not legal on bicycles.
+Is that bad news for bicyclists who prefer a blinking headlight?
 It's worth mentioning a European study that found that strobe headlights on bikes do correlate to motorists seeing bikes sooner, but make it harder for drivers to gauge a bicycle’s distance from their car and riding speed.

 What’s a biker to do?
 Here’s a solid rationale from Doug Dahl, manager of Whatcom County’s Target Zero Task Force, “Think about the kind of information you’re giving other road users with your light.
 If a steady light communicates your location and speed better than a flashing light, I’d say the advantage goes to the steady light.”